 The distinct value Community Campus Engage Canada offers to members

 Within our community of practice we support a variety of spaces for members to connect, learn, collaborate and innovate to address social and environmental concerns in their communities.

 As we enhance our services over the coming months, Community Campus Engage Canada will offer ‘one stop’ access to an extensive selection of existing resources and initiatives from across the national CCE landscape, and fill gaps by:

-- Building capacity for CCE collaborators and saving time in their efforts by offering: a database of existing CCE resources (e.g. articles, best practice guides, evaluation tools), virtual and in-person spaces for members to discuss lessons learned or share data from CCE efforts, and notice boards about upcoming CCE events or opportunities for funding or student/volunteer assistance.
+- Building capacity for CCE collaborators and saving time in their efforts by offering: a database of existing CCE resources (e.g. articles, best practice guides, evaluation tools), virtual and in-person spaces for members to discuss lessons learned or share data from CCE efforts, and notice boards in our monthly newsletters about upcoming CCE events or opportunities for funding or student/volunteer assistance.

-- Supporting active participation from a wide range of participants in CCE, including members seeking better opportunities to share their stories and expertise, such as: individual CCE champions and brokers in community- and campus-based offices, members of community-based organizations including Indigenous communities and organizations, as well as students.
+- Supporting active participation from a wide range of participants in CCE, including: individual CCE champions and brokers in community-campus engagement offices, members of community-based organizations including Indigenous communities and organizations, and students.

-- Making it easier for community- and campus-based collaborators to connect – within their own regions or across Canada – through: the CCEC member directory and map, member profiles and project case studies in our newsletters, links from our website to existing regional brokering initiatives, and informal video ‘coffee sessions’ where members can introduce themselves and learn more about local community initiatives and research needs.
+- Making it easier for community- and campus-based collaborators to connect, through: the CCE Canada member directory and map, member profiles and project case studies in our newsletters, and informal discussion sessions where members can introduce themselves and learn more about local and national initiatives and research needs.

 - Supporting collective advocacy to enhance resources and support for CCE in Canada, around issues such as: broader access to CCE funding for communities, reduced administrative hurdles for participants in CCE projects, responsive tenure and promotion standards for engaged faculty, and more CCE courses for students.